alexanderlarsen/Saneject/README.md

 ## Features

+## Features

 ### Injection & binding

 - **Editor-time, deterministic injection:** Bindings are resolved in the editor, stored directly in serialized fields, including nested serialized classes.
 - **Fluent, scope-aware binding API:** Search hierarchy or project, filter by tag/layer/name, bind by type or ID.
+- **Bind Components and Assets:** Use familiar APIs with context-aware methods.
+Component methods traverse GameObject hierarchies; asset bindings can load from Resources, folders, and more.
 - **Collection binding support:** Inject arrays or lists with full support for filters, scoping, and binding IDs.
-- **Flexible filtering:** Query scene or asset bindings with filters for name, tag, layer, hierarchy, and custom predicates for advanced resolution logic.
-- **Non-blocking validation:** Reports all missing, conflicting, or invalid bindings in a single pass without halting injection flow, enabling faster iteration and debugging.
+- **Method injection:** Inject dependencies as method parameters.
+Supports single values, arrays, and lists, and works alongside field injection, including inside nested serialized classes.
+- **Context filtering:** Prefabs and scenes are injected in isolation.
+A prefab inside a scene will not be used to resolve scene dependencies and vice versa.
+- **Flexible filtering:** Predicate-based filtering system for both components and assets.
+Compact, composable, and extensible with user-defined helper methods.
+- **Target qualification:** Inject by ID, target type, or member name.
+Target bindings can specify which classes and members to apply to, working on fields, properties, and methods.
 - **Unified Scope component:** One `Scope` type handles both scenes and prefabs, with automatic context detection.
+- **Batch injection (coming soon):** Editor window to inject all or selected scenes and prefabs in the project with one click, with detailed logs per item and cumulative summary stats at the end.

 ### Serialization & interfaces

-- **Interface serialization with Roslyn:** `[SerializeInterface] IMyInterface` fields show up in the Inspector.
+- **Interface serialization with Roslyn:** `[SerializeInterface]` fields show up in the Inspector.
-- **Serialized collections of interfaces:** Interface arrays and lists, e.g., `[SerializeInterface] IMyInterface[]`, are fully supported, injectable and visible in the Inspector too.
+- **Serialized collections of interfaces:** Arrays and lists of interfaces are fully supported, injectable, and visible in the Inspector.
-- **No more interface class wrappers:** Write plain `[SerializeInterface] IMyInterface foo` instead of wrapping in `Interface<TInterface> foo` and unwrapping with `foo.Value`.
+- **No more interface class wrappers:** Write plain `[SerializeInterface] IMyInterface foo` instead of wrapping or unwrapping values.
-- **Cross-scene / prefab references:** `ProxyObject` `ScriptableObjects` allow serialized references to objects Unity normally can't link.
+- **Cross-scene and prefab references:** Proxies allow serialized references between scenes and prefabs while preserving Unity’s isolation rules.
-- **Global Scope:** Scene dependencies can be promoted to global singletons at editor-time and resolved statically by proxies at runtime.
+- **Global Scope:** Scene dependencies can be promoted to global singletons at editor time and resolved statically at runtime.

 ### Performance & runtime

 - **No runtime reflection:** Everything is injected and serialized in the editor.
-At runtime, it's just data Unity already serialized.
+At runtime, it’s just Unity’s own data.
-- **Proxy resolution:** Proxies resolve their targets once, then cache them.
-Minimal overhead (dictionary lookup or simple search).
+- **Proxy resolution:** Proxies resolve their targets once, then cache them for minimal overhead.
+- **Zero startup cost:** No container initialization, no additional lifecycles, no reflection or allocations during play.

 ### Editor UX & tooling

+- **Comprehensive logging & validation:** Every point of failure is logged non-blocking in one pass, including missing, conflicting, or invalid bindings and missing dependencies.
+Logs both individual messages and total summary stats after each injection.
-- **Native UI/UX:** Designed to feel like it belongs in Unity with polished inspectors, minimal ceremony, and contextual behavior that matches Unity workflows.
+- **Native UI/UX:** Designed to feel at home in Unity with polished inspectors, contextual menus, and intuitive behavior.
-- **User-friendly tooling:** One-click scene or prefab resolve, automatic proxy generation, correct inspector interface ordering, automatic Scope context handling.
+- **User-friendly tooling:** One-click injection for scenes or prefabs, automatic proxy generation, and scope-aware inspector actions.
-- **Inspector polish:** `[Inject]` fields grayed out (or hidden), interface proxies show implemented types, help boxes on components.
+- **Inspector polish:** Injected fields are clearly marked or grayed out, interfaces display implemented types, and nested serialized classes are drawn in order.
-- **User Settings panel:** Toggle injected field visibility, logging, and more.
+- **User Settings panel:** Toggle injected field visibility, logging behavior, context filtering, and more, directly from the editor.
+- **Show Scope path:** Displays the parent scope chain in the Scope inspector for quick navigation and debugging.
+- **Create Scope menu:** Menu item that generates Scope boilerplate code.

 ## Quick start